 These Truths: A History of the United States #ad - With these truths, lepore has produced a book that will shape our view of American history for decades to come.
 To answer that question, the legacy of slavery, Lepore wrestles with the state of American politics, the persistence of inequality, and the nature of technological change.
 The american experiment rests on three ideas—“these truths, ” Jefferson called them—political equality, natural rights, and the sovereignty of the people.

 She Had Some Horses: PoemsW.
-W. Norton & Company #ad - She Had Some Horses: Poems #ad - Joy harjo's poems speak of women's despair, but also of their awakenings, power, of their imprisonment and ruin at the hands of men and society, and love.
+W. Norton & Company #ad - Joy harjo's poems speak of women's despair, but also of their awakenings, power, of their imprisonment and ruin at the hands of men and society, and love.
 A new edition of the beloved volume by Joy Harjo, one of our foremost Native American poets.
 First published in 1983 and now considered a classic, She Had Some Horses is a powerful exploration of womanhood's most intimate moments.

 How We Became Human: New and Selected Poems 1975-2002: New and Selected Poems 1975-2001W.
 W. Norton & Company #ad - Over a quarter-century's work from the 2003 winner of the Arrell Gibson Award for Lifetime Achievement.
 This collection gathers poems from throughout joy Harjo's twenty-eight-year career, beginning in 1973 in the age marked by the takeover at Wounded Knee and the rejuvenation of indigenous cultures in the world through poetry and music.

 A Map to the Next World: Poems and TalesW.
-W. Norton & Company #ad - To view text with line endings as poet intended, please set font size to the smallest size on your device.
+W. Norton & Company #ad - A Map to the Next World: Poems and Tales #ad - To view text with line endings as poet intended, please set font size to the smallest size on your device.
 This breathtakingly honest collection of writings is alive with deeply felt and beautifully expressed emotions.
 Wilma mankillerin her fifth book, one of our foremost Native American voices, myths, dream visions, Joy Harjo, melds memories, and stories from America’s brutal history into a poetic whole.

 The Tiny Journalist American Poets Continuum Series Book 170BOA Editions Ltd. #ad - Nye draws upon her own family's roots in a West Bank village near Janna's hometown to offer empathy and insight to the young girl's reporting.
 Long an advocate for peaceful communication across all boundaries, Nye’s poems in The Tiny Journalist put a human face on war and the violence that divides us from each other.